xxvrs/cryptoflasher/README.md

 - Store the `.env` file securely; do not commit it to version control or share it publicly.
 - Selecting a gas limit that is too low will cause transactions to run out of gas and revert.
 Pick a value that matches the behavior you intend to study and budget for the gas that will be consumed.
-- The dashboard now always forces a revert by capping the gas limit below the required amount.
-Be prepared for each broadcast to fail and burn the associated gas fee.